akheron/typera/README.md

 ```

 Middleware are asynchronous functions that take a [typera] request
-object as a parameter, and return either a `Response` or an object.
+object as a parameter, and produce either a `Response` or an object.

-If a middleware function returns a `Response`, then the request
+If a middleware function produces a `Response`, then the request
 handling is stopped and that response is sent to the client.
 If it
-returns an object, that object is merged to the [typera] request
+produces an object, that object is merged to the [typera] request object
-object which is passed to the route handler.
+which is passed forward to the next middleware and eventually to the

-When the middleware function returns an object, it can also add a
+route handler.

-finalizer function to be called after the request handler has
+A middleware function can also add a finalizer function to be called
-finished.
-This is useful if the middleware allocates some resources
+after the request handler has finished.
+This is useful if the middleware
-that need to be released afterwards (e.g. release a database
+allocates some resources that need to be released afterwards (e.g.
-connection, delete a temporary file, etc.)
+release a database connection, delete a temporary file, etc.)

 For example, here's a middleware that authenticates a user and adds
 user info to the [typera] request object: